giaabaoo/Text-search-with-Whoosh/README.md

 ```

 ### Running the code
-* Crawl data
-Crawl news data with an editable crawl_limit and do json conversion:
+* Crawl ews data with an editable crawl_limit and do json conversion:
 ```
 python crawler.py
 python convert_data_json.py